How Long Does Laser Eye Surgery Take?

 - The patient must not be pregnant or breastfeeding, as hormonal changes are likely to affect eyesight.

-A patient has to be at least 21 years old to undergo laser eye surgery.
-This is because a young person’s eyes are still developing and their prescription might still change.
 Laser eye clinics will normally require sight test results to show that a patient’s prescription hasn’t changed for at least one year before they consider that patient for laser eye surgery.